Choosing between OxGord MS309 vs. Ysding JD101 vs. Autel AL319, which one is the best?

 The OxGord MS309 doesn’t require updates.
 If you have an issue with the software, you can reach out to the manufacturer for help and information.

 Things can be trickier with the Ysding JD101.
 It requires an older-style USB cable to connect to the computer, first of all.
-Some users also report difficulty installing and using the update client, as well as difficulty communicating with newer vehicles until the update is successfully installed.
+Some users also report difficulty installing and using the update client and difficulty communicating with newer vehicles until the update is successfully installed.

 The Autel AL319 gets the highest marks across the board for long-term reliability.
 The easy updatability mentioned above is part of this.
 The housing is also very sturdy and easy to hold while you’re working, which helps avoid drops and other damage.